-When I got rejected the first time for the singing audition I gave, I spewed out anger, mixed with frustration and many self-doubts.
+When I got rejected the first time for the singing audition I gave, I spewed out anger mixed with frustration and many self-doubts.
 There is nothing with having these feelings when you have been rejected, but you should stand up once again and gain back the self-confidence that you lost because of one rejection.
 Trust me.
 Many rejections have nothing to do with your skills or looks; sometimes, it could be the roles or the production, and even the budget!
 Never try to figure out the reason for your rejection.
-Just get over it, believe that there are plenty of opportunities waiting out there- JUST FOR YOU!
+Just get over it, and believe that there are plenty of opportunities waiting out there- JUST FOR YOU!

 3. Be Strategic

 Sometimes, you cannot just sit and try for other auditions; you just have to get out there and do things on your own.
 Plan something straight after your audition schedule; it could be a coffee with your special one or your buddy.
-Or probably, meet that person who always motivates you, no matter how many times you fall- that person just lifts you up!
+Or, probably, meet that person who always motivates you, no matter how many times you fall- that person just lifts you up!
 If you have no one, then go to the internet and put your embarrassment out there.
 Ask for coping mechanisms, know about other people’s rejection experiences and trust me, you will feel better- because YOU’RE NOT ALONE!

 4. Acknowledge your mistakes and rectify them for your next!